prototypefund/reproducible-website/_posts/2017-05-05-reproducible-builds-hamburg-hackathon.markdown

  * to concentrate on hacking on reproducible builds,
  * to have some fun together!

-This meeting is open for any interested on working on Reproducible Builds issues in any distro or project, please just add yourself to the
+This meeting is open for any interested on working on Reproducible Builds issues in any distro or project.
+We're looking forward to hack together with *you*!
-[Hackathon wiki page](https://wiki.debian.org/ReproducibleBuilds/HamburgHackathon2017) (or ask Holger to do that for you).